-Floater was formed in the summer of 1993 in Eugene, Oregon and for 24 years have consisted of the three members, Robert Wynia (vocals, bass and guitars), David Amador (guitars) and Peter Cornett (drums, percussion, vocals, guitars and samples).
+Floater was formed in the summer of 1993 in Eugene, Oregon and for 23 years consisted of the three founding members, Robert Wynia (vocals, bass and guitars), David Amador (guitars) and Peter Cornett (drums, percussion, vocals, guitars and samples).
+Peter Cornett announced his departure from Floater on October 17, 2017.

 Robert Wynia first met drummer Peter Cornett in 1992, and they founded a band called Henry's Child with singer Andrew Smith, and guitarists Andrew Dent, Ed Cole and Rich Clinton.
 During this time no official Henry's Child material was recorded for a studio release, but there is an early 1993 four song demo tape that exists featuring Robert, Peter, Ed Cole and Andrew Smith.